 You need to keep your landscape photography portfolio up-to-date.
 Take a look around and you’ll notice a strange trend: many portfolio sites haven’t been updated in years.
 But why go to all the trouble of setting up a page just for it to collect dust?
 Make sure to blog at least once a week.
 Then, take some time every month to add a few new images or swap some pictures around within your landscape photography gallery.
-If there’s one that don’t seem to attract much attention, get something fresh in there.
+If there’s one that doesn’t seem to attract much attention, get something fresh in there.

 Anytime you post something new on your landscape portfolio, ensure you also update your social media channels with this content, too, and urge people to come check out your latest work.
-(We have a social media strategy refresher, if you need one!)
+(We have a social media strategy refresher if you need one!)

 Want more landscape photography inspiration?

 Michael Wolf’s 5 Tips for Shooting Urban Landscapes